timlrx/rehype-prism-plus/README.md

 If you would like to silently skip `<code>` elements with invalid languages or support line numbers and line highlighting for code blocks without a specified language, set this option to `true`.

+#### options.defaultLanguage

+Type: `string`.
+Default: ``.

+Uses the specified language as the default if none is specified.
+Takes precedence over `ignoreMissing`.

+Note: The language must be first registered with [refractor].

 #### options.showLineNumbers

 Type: `boolean`.